city41/mate-i3-applet/README.md

 3. `sudo cp org.mate.panel.I3Applet.mate-panel-applet /usr/share/mate-panel/applets`
 4. log out and back in
 5. On a MATE panel, choose 'Add to Panel...' and add the i3 panel

-## How to Work on the applet

-Install as above.
-Then edit the python files and when ready, `killall python3` will cause mate-panel to ask you if you want to reload the applet, say yes.
-I hardly use anything written in python, so killall does no real harm on my box.
-Alternatively you can use mate-panel-test-applets` to launch the applet.

 ## Todo